omab/python-social-auth/docs/configuration/settings.rst

 Processing redirects and urlopen
 --------------------------------

-The application issues several redirects and API calls, this following settings allow some tweaks to the behavior of these.
+The application issues several redirects and API calls.
+The following settings allow some tweaks to the behavior of these.

 ``SOCIAL_AUTH_SANITIZE_REDIRECTS = False``
     The auth process finishes with a redirect, by default it's done to the value of ``SOCIAL_AUTH_LOGIN_REDIRECT_URL`` but can be overridden with ``next`` GET argument.
-If this settings is ``True``, this application will very the domain of the final URL and only redirect to it if it's on the same domain.
+If this setting is ``True``, this application will vary the domain of the final URL and only redirect to it if it's on the same domain.

 ``SOCIAL_AUTH_REDIRECT_IS_HTTPS = False``
-    On projects behind a reverse proxy that uses HTTPS, the redirect URIs can became with the wrong schema (``http://`` instead of ``https://``) when the request lacks some headers, and might cause errors with the auth process, to force HTTPS in the final URIs set this setting to ``True``
+    On projects behind a reverse proxy that uses HTTPS, the redirect URIs can have the wrong schema (``http://`` instead of ``https://``) if the request lacks the appropriate headers, which might cause errors during the auth process.
+To force HTTPS in the final URIs set this setting to ``True``

 ``SOCIAL_AUTH_URLOPEN_TIMEOUT = 30``
     Any ``urllib2.urlopen`` call will be performed with the default timeout